leancodepl/leancode_cubit_utils/packages/leancode_cubit_utils/README.md

 # Usage

 The collection of utilities in the package can be divided into two subsets.
-[Single Request Utils](#single-request-utils) are used for creating pages where a single request is made to retrieve data, which is then displayed.
+[Single Request Utils](#single-request-utils) are used for creating pages where a single request is made to retrieve data which is then displayed.
 [Pagination Utils](#pagination-utils) are used for creating pages containing paginated lists.

-Implementation of cubits for handling [CQRS](https://pub.dev/packages/cqrs) queries is covered in [`leancode_cubit_utils_cqrs`][leancode_cubit_utils_cqrs] but for both cases it is possible to implement variants that use different API clients.
+For both cases it is possible to implement variants that use different API clients.

+Implementation of cubits for handling [CQRS](https://pub.dev/packages/cqrs) queries is covered in [`leancode_cubit_utils_cqrs`][leancode_cubit_utils_cqrs].

 ## Single Request Utils

 ### `RequestCubit`

 `RequestCubit` is used to execute a single API request.
-It has four generic arguments: TRes, TData, TOut and TError.
-TRes specifies what the request returns, TData specifies what is kept in TRes as response body, TOut determines which model we want to emit as data in the state, TError defines error's type.
-In the example below, `HttpRequestCubit` provides the generic http implementation that can be used while defining all needed `RequestCubits`.
+It has four generic arguments:
+- `TRes` specifies what the request returns,
+- `TData` specifies what is kept in TRes as response body,
+- `TOut` determines which model we want to emit as data in the state,
+- `TError` defines error's type.
+In the example below.

+`HttpRequestCubit` in the example below provides the generic http implementation that can be used while defining all needed `RequestCubits`.

 ```dart
 /// Base class for http request cubits.